Bridge House College Circa 2013

 Bridge House College has an effective relationship with over 50 universities in the UK, USA, Ghana, Nigeria and Canada.
 Most of our students have graduated from or are currently studying for degree programmes at top universities abroad and locally.

-An aside: I decided to study Architectural Design MA at De Montfort University in Leicester England.
+Related: I decided to study Architectural Design MA at De Montfort University in Leicester England.
 I chose this particular college for an advanced degree because of the fully international cohort of students from various continents which also attend.
 I thought I would be able forge important professional friendships, network connections and potential partnerships while there.
 One of my classmates, Adaku, had attended Bridge House College before attending De Montfort University as an undergraduate and then as a graduate.
-We developed a close friendship and have remained in touch through out the years even though she returned to her homeland in Nigeria.
+We developed a close friendship and have remained in touch through out the years even though she returned to her homeland in Nigeria to accept a teaching position at Bridge House.
 I returned to the US and began work at an architectural firm in Washington DC.
+One day I received an email from Adaku asking me about Batman, of all things!
+Apparently Batman had a huge following with the students, and Adaku wanted to use this interest to create a motivational reward for top achieving students.
+She asked if there was any way I could help her source some Batman T shirts she could use as prizes for one of her classroom projects.
+I quickly found the MoonAtMidnight.com website and sent her a link.
+Through the school, she ordered a dozen shirts, but they got hung up in Nigerian customs.
+I learned that it was because the shipment was a purchase, and not a gift so a high duty was imposed.
+So I repurchased the t shirts and sent them to her home address as a gift and the package quickly got past customs.
+This is how the Adaku was able to reward her high achievers with the Batman T shirts they prized so much.
+A couple of weeks later I received a photo of her proud students smiling and wearing their new T shirts - Batman would be proud.
 I moved into interior design about three years ago, helping clients refurbish their homes / condos after a partial or gut renovation.
 The other day I was looking at Italian contemporary dining tables to coordinate with a piece of art by the Nigerian hyperrealist artist, Nwadiogbu.
 Seeing the artwork for the first time reminded me of the stories my friend, Adaku, use to tell me of the richness of her Nigerian culture.
 I had spent hour perusing the online site of 360 room service to find at least 5 dining room options for this client.
 The renovation had resulted in a chic edgy contemporary vibe the had to resonate in the furnishings and the client's large trove of modern art.
 My favorite of the pieces I chose was an Eliot Keramik Drive dining table with Ardesia Marmi ceramic top.
 Although it was available in three sizes, I knew the client would want the largest.
 What I wasn't sure of was which top option she would choose: salt or lead Laminam Fokos ceramic top or an Alabastro, glossy Golden Calacatta, Calacatta, matte Golden Calacatta, Ardesia or Zinc Brown Marmi ceramic top.
 I favored the lead Laminam Fokos ceramic top with a black textured matte finsih on the steel leg supports.
 I felt that the table in its refined textural top would allow the Nwadiogbu artwork to shine.
 Update: I was spot on.
 I let Adaku know that was was working with a client who collected Nigerian artists' work, including Nwadiogbu.
 SHe wrote to say how she had recently attended ART X Lagos, a three-day affair that was punctuated with live art performances where musicians composed music off the cuff and artists painted, sketched and sculpted in harmony.
 The idea behind ART X Lagos was to try bridge the gap that exists in Nigeria and West Africa between contemporary art and popular culture.
 I told her that I wished I had been able to be there with her.
 We both have traveled far since her days at Bridge House College and our graduate days at De Montfort University.

 Our Students Comments